 11 people are dead after Mexico church roof collapses.
 No more people believed buried in rubble

-State police had initially estimated about 100 people were inside the church in the Gulf coast city of Ciudad Madero when it collapsed during a baptism Sunday, and said that approximately 30 parishioners may have been trapped in the rubble when the roof caved in.
+Many of those gathered at the Santa Cruz church on Sunday were elderly and children, because there were about five baptisms taking place.
+The toll could have been much higher, because a short time earlier some 300 people had been in the sanctuary for Mass.

-But Tamaulipas state Gov. Américo Villarreal later said only 70 were believed to have been inside.
-That represented a kind of miracle in itself; a parish priest said that minutes before the collapse, the main Sunday mass attended by as many as 300 people had just ended and people had exited the church.
+Authorities called off the search early Monday.
+After initially fearing that dozens could still be trapped under the rubble, searches led them to believe no one remained unaccounted for.

-Gov. Villarreal said that after sending search dogs and thermal imaging cameras under the collapsed concrete slab it appeared that nobody was still trapped, apart from the ten bodies already recovered.
+Tamaulipas Gov. Américo Villarreal said trained dogs and thermal imaging cameras had been used to search under the collapsed concrete.

 “The most likely thing, I can’t affirm it 100%, is that there aren’t any more people trapped,” Villarreal said.
-Describing the searches by dogs and rescue teams, he said “there are no indications of life inside the collapsed area.”
+Describing the efforts by the dogs and rescue teams, he said “there are no indications of life inside the collapsed area.”

 Describing that moment, Galván said “the roof just simply and plainly collapsed, like an implosion, like when you crush a can.”